csye-6225-northeastern-org/webapp/README.md

 **PUT /v1/product/:id:** To partially update the product with the specified id, the data in the request body this API must be leveraged.
 The API returns a 400 status code if the request tries to modify fields that should not be modified (e.g., owner_user_id, data_added and date_last_updated).

 **DELETE /v1/product/:id:** To delete the product from Database, the user should initially provide credentials.
 If authenticated, then if the resource is not present then 404 will be returned.
-If the resource exists, then 204 will be returned else appropriate status codes will be returned
+If the resource exists, then 204 will be returned else appropriate status codes will be returned.
+Note: This is a cascade delete.
+If the product-id is deleted, then all the images associated with product-id will be deleted from S3

 **GET /v1/product/:product_id/image:** retrieves all the images info with specified product id and S3 path with bucket name, if it exists.
 This API requires the request to have a Authorization header with the username and password encoded in base64.
 The API compares the provided credentials with the user data in the database and returns a 400, 200 status code and the user data, depending on the result of the authentication and the existence of the user.